milgor931/cse15l-lab-reports/lab5.md

 ## ex.1 (3)
-This example shows how to use the -L option to find filenames that do NOT include the given string in their content using the .txt extension.
-This is helpful if we just want to know which files do NOT include a specific string when searching in the opposite case that grep is normally used for.
+This example shows the -mindepth option to display all the results that are a minimum depth of 6 levels down from the present working directory.
+In this case, the only result that had a depth of 6 was the git HEAD.
+Using this option can be useful when looking for the deepest file down in the filesystem.
 ```
 #COMMAND
 $ find . -mindepth 6